otvam/pypeec/docs/content/method.rst

 Several methods can be used to mitigate the dense matrix problem (domain decomposition, hierarchical matrix, multipole method, etc.).
 PyPEEC is using the FFT-accelerated method proposed in 2022 (`paper <https://doi.org/10.1109/TPEL.2021.3092431>`__).
 This variant of the PEEC method relies on the translational invariance of the mutual inductance coefficients.
-In other word, the mutual inductance between two cells is only dependent on their relative positions to each other.
+In other words, the mutual inductance between two cells is only dependent on their relative positions to each other.
 Therefore, if a regular voxel structure is used for the discretization, many coefficients are identical (:ref:`Fig. 5 <fig_5>`).

 .. _fig_5: